JeramayaGramby/memoryConversion/README.md

 ## Project Weaknesses
 This program only uses unsigned integers.
 Functionality will be eventually added to detect negative numbers and optimize the memory of the negative numbers.<br>

 As of now, this has only been ran on C++17.
 However, it should work up to C++11.
-C++11 first introduced fixed bit width integers.
+C++11 first introduced fixed bit width integers.<br>

+PLEASE RUN "g++ -std=c++17 -fdiagnostics-color=always -fexceptions -g CPUOptimizer.cc main.cc -o main.exe" to create an executable
 <br><br>

 ## Project Photos <br><br>